 Your Questions, Answered

-• Leland Seminary is a private institution.
+• Leland Seminary is a stand alone seminary.
 It is not connected to a university.

 • Yes.
 Many of our female alumni serve as senior pastors, associate pastors and ministry leaders in the Church.